VisEscape: A Benchmark for Evaluating Exploration-driven Decision-making in Virtual Escape Rooms

 \section{Introduction}

-Realistic goals often necessitate exploration; for pantry cooking, one must search through cabinets to identify available ingredients and determine how they can be combined into a meal.
-Likewise, a trip to a foreign city cannot be planned without searching for major sights and train tables.
+Realistic goals often necessitate exploration: when cooking with available ingredients, one must search through cabinets to identify ingredients and determine how to combine them into a meal.
+Likewise, a trip to a foreign city cannot be planned without searching for major sights and train schedules.
 In such cases, effective planning depends on acquiring information through interaction with the environment rather than having it provided a priori.

-Existing works on embodied agents have addressed the importance of exploration, but it has primarily been studied under decomposable and explicit tasks like ``Place a cleaned egg in a microwave''~\cite{Shridhar_2020_CVPR,puig2018virtualhome,li2021igibson,kim2024realfred}.
-However, the capability of agents to autonomously search for and utilize relevant information from environments where tasks or solutions are not explicitly defined has not been sufficiently investigated.
+Existing works on embodied agents have addressed the importance of exploration, but it has primarily been studied in the context of decomposable and explicit tasks like ``Place a cleaned egg in a microwave''~\cite{Shridhar_2020_CVPR,puig2018virtualhome,li2021igibson,kim2024realfred}.
+However, the capability of agents to autonomously search for and utilize relevant information in environments where tasks and solutions are not predefined has not been sufficiently investigated.

-To bridge this gap, we argue that practical evaluation of decision-making agents should incorporate exploration as a core component.
-To elicit meaningful exploration, we claim that two key criteria must be met: (1) the state should be \textit{partially observable} at each timestep, meaning that the agent can only perceive limited aspects of the environment based on its current position and sensors, rather than having full knowledge of the surroundings; and (2) the setup should necessitate a \textit{dynamic update} of the agent’s state knowledge in response to its actions, ensuring that the effects of those actions—such as modifications to the environment or newly available actions resulting from the acquisition of a new object or removal of constraints—might not be directly observable at the current viewpoint, requiring the agent to actively investigate and continually adapt.
+To bridge this gap, we argue that practical evaluation of decision-making agents should assess their ability to conduct self-directed exploration to identify underlying objectives and subsequently take reasoned actions.
+In particular, this entails formulating hypotheses for problem-solving based on information and clues gathered through exploration.

 To evaluate agents under these conditions, we propose \datasetname, a benchmark of 20 virtual escape rooms for assessing exploration-centric problem-solving capacities of multimodal agents.
-Given the implicit and unspecified goal of ``escape the room'', the agents explore their surroundings, identify and integrate relevant information, discover how objects can be used, and solve complex puzzles to successfully escape.
-Moreover, they need to retain previously observed information and interpret indirect clues, requiring them to reason beyond immediate observations and dynamically adapt to environmental changes.
+Given the implicit goal of ``escape the room'', agents explore their surroundings, integrate relevant information, discover how to use objects, and solve complex puzzles to escape.
+Moreover, they must retain previously observed information and interpret indirect clues, and reason beyond immediate observations while dynamically adapting to environmental changes.